Equilibrium with Heterogeneous Information Flows: The Model

+There are two agent types: uninformed and insider.
+The uninformed agent, labeled $0$, receives no private signal.
+He trades over the entire horizon $[0,1]$, and his information is obtained from publicly available quantities such as the factor process $X$, the price process $S$, and combined trading polices of all other participants.

+Conversely, there are $N$ insiders.
+For $n=1,...,N$, the $n^{th}$ insider receives a private signal $G_n$ at a time $t_n \in [0,1)$, and does not participate in the market until she receives her signal.
+The signal times are $0 = t_0 < t_1 < ... < t_N < 1$, so that the first private signal is received at time $0$.
+The signals $\cbra{G_n}$ are noisy versions of the asset terminal payoff $S_1 = X_1$,

+so that the precision matrix $C_n$ measures the quality of the signal.
+We assume the insiders use separate channels for obtaining their private information, so the $\cbra{Y_n}$ are independent of each other, as well as the terminal public information $\F^B_1$.

 \begin{rem} One may allow the $n^{th}$ insider to trade as an uninformed agent prior to $t_n$, and the equilibrium information structure does not change.
-However, the computations and notation, which are already quite cumbersome, become prohibitively complicated.
-As such, to keep our focus on the signal flow, and thinking of insiders entering a market when they receive private information, we assume the insiders do not trade prior to receiving their signal. \end{rem}
+However, other equilibrium quantities such as prices and strategies will change, and the notation, already quite cumbersome, becomes even more complicated.
+Additionally, not trading prior to $t_n$ reflects that insiders take time to refine their signal before making investment decisions.
+This being said, a discussion on what happens with $2$ insiders if the second is allowed to trade over $[0,t_2]$ is presented in Section \ref{SS:two}. \end{rem}